 It’s an undisputed fact that robots have been cool since the beginning of time.
 They’re featured in every major Sci-Fi franchise from Star Wars to the Jetsons.
-So, of course, there’s been a boom in kid-friendly educational robots for kids that teach the art of coding through interactive play with robot toys for kids.
+So, of course, there’s been a boom in kid-friendly educational coding robots for kids that teach the art of coding through interactive play.
+These robot toys for kids have all the cool Sci-Fi appeal and are chock full of educational fun.
 These coding robots are great for a variety of age groups and at a variety of price points.
 Check out a few of our favorites.

 Read our full review of the Botley Coding Robot.

 Edison is one of the most affordable robot toys of it’s kind.
 It’s commonly used in classrooms across the country to teach kids coding.
 From drag-and-drop block-based coding to text-based coding with Python, one of the biggest benefits of Edison is the diverse robot programming skills available.
 Edison can be programmed using any of the robot programming languages.

 One of the best things about Edison is that it can be programmed right out of the box it comes in.
 When you unwrap your bot, the cardboard packing is actually your first code!
 Edison can scan barcodes as well as be programmed online with a device.

 All of the Edison learning documents are free and available online.
 This is one of the big reasons schools are making Edison a priority – free resources that cover learning from simply scanning codes to Python.